exercism/javascript/exercises/concept/elyses-enchantments/.docs/instructions.md

 ## 1. Retrieve a card from a stack

-In order to pick a card, return the card at index `position` from the given stack.
+To pick a card, return the card at index `position` from the given stack.

 ```javascript